- ICC VATICAN PROSECUTION

 The Center for Constitutional Rights (CCR) and co-counsel are representing sixteen current and former members of the Olympia Food Co-op Board of Directors in a lawsuit brought over their decision to boycott Israeli goods.
-The lawsuit, filed in September 2011 in Washington State court, was brought by five Co-op members to prevent enforcement of the Co-op’s boycott policy and to collect monetary damages against the board members, claiming that they acted beyond the scope of their authority and breached their fiduciary duties.
+The lawsuit, filed in September 2011 in Washington State court, was brought by five Co-op members to prevent enforcement of the Co-op’s boycott policy and to collect monetary damages against the Board members, claiming that they acted beyond the scope of their authority and breached their fiduciary duties.
 The Board members moved to strike the suit because it seeks to chill their public statements on an issue of public interest, and asked the court to impose a statutory penalty on plaintiffs.

 On February 27, 2012, Judge McPhee granted Defendants’ Anti-SLAPP Motion to strike the lawsuit, finding the case was a SLAPP – Strategic Litigation Against Public Participation.
 On February 22, 2013, Plaintiffs appealed the trial court's decision to the Supreme Court of Washington State.
-On August 6, 2013, the Supreme Court transferred the case to the Court of Appeals, where it is pending.
+On August 6, 2013, the Supreme Court transferred the case to the Court of Appeals.
 Oral argument took place on February 24, and on April 7, 2014, the Court of Appeals issued an opinion affirming the trial court's dismissal of the case under Washington's Anti-SLAPP statute and upheld the constitutionality of the Anti-SLAPP statute.

 On September 2, 2011, five plaintiffs—members of the Olympia Food Co-op in Olympia, Washington—filed a lawsuit against sixteen current and former members of the Olympia Food Co-op Board of Directors for their decision to boycott Israeli goods.